yujieteo/play/Research/Mathematics/math_dd.md

 DAYDREAM

+Mean value theorem?

+Canonical isomorphism?

+Limit defined up to isomorphism in 1 category?
+But limit defined only up to equivalence in infinity category?

+Complementary slackness

+Problem and dual problem?
+CCCP?

+Which distributions best model which problems?
+Create a list.

+What is the difference between a polynomial and a polynomial functions?

+Eigenspace?

+Hodge theorem?

+Laurent series?

+Degree?
+And Euclidean functions?
+For Euclidean domain?

+Polynomial: element in a polynomial ring.
+Vector: element in vector space Object: element in some structure.
+Is there a formal word for this?

+Centraliser?
+Centraliser of an element?

+What does it mean by a base change being the pullback of a morphism of fields?

 Can you use the maximum modulus principle to define holomorphic function?

 We can use a compact topological group like a circle to show how symmetry is related to groups.
 Why must lines be straight through center for a group law?